florinpop17/app-ideas/Projects/Slack-Archiver.md

 -   [ ] Implememnt an API that allows an application to extract archived messages from the archive database

-## Trello Board

-You can track your progress by cloning this [Trello Board](https://trello.com/b/yqsaX7fy/slack-archiver)

 ## Useful links and resources

 Details of the Slack API can be found [here](https://api.slack.com/).